wwfyde/dify-docs/en/features/datasets/sync-from-notion.md

 # Sync from Notion

-Dify knowledge supports importing from Notion and setting up **Sync** so that data is automatically synced to Dify after updates in Notion.
+MoLook knowledge supports importing from Notion and setting up **Sync** so that data is automatically synced to MoLook after updates in Notion.

 ### Authorization verification